Modelio-R-D/Modelio-Automation/README.md

-# Modelio BPMN Generator with Claude AI
+# Modelio BPMN Generator with Claude or ChatGPT AI

 Generate BPMN (Business Process Model and Notation) diagrams in [Modelio](https://www.modelio.org/) using Claude AI.
 This project provides templates, instructions, and examples for creating professional BPMN process diagrams through natural language conversations with Claude.